homologay/bored-algebra/README.md

 * Implement iterator traits for the above
 * Integrate with rand to generate random elements of a specific ring
 * Follow rust API best practices
-* Non-painful interaction with popular math libraries like nalgebra, num-traits, ..
+* Non-painful interaction with popular math libraries like nalgebra, num-traits, alga, ...
 * Turn this from an exercise in macros and generics into something actually useful.
 Eventually!
 Maybe!